AyoubMaimmadi/Audieyes/README.md

 ## 2- Packaging and containerization

 I have used Docker for packaging and containerizing the image captioning model.
 Docker provides a lightweight, portable container that encapsulates the model and its dependencies, ensuring consistent behavior across different environments.
 The containerized model can be easily deployed on various platforms, making it accessible to a wide range of users.
-View details [Docker Containerization](/Audieyes/docker/README.md)
+View details [Docker_Containerization](/Audieyes/docker/README.md)

 ## 3- ML service deployment, and Model serving

 I have used Docker for packaging and containerization, FastAPI for ML service deployment, and Hugging Face Transformers for model serving.
 This architecture ensures that the image captioning model is deployed as a scalable and efficient service, accessible via APIs for real-time inference.
-[Docker deployment](/Audieyes/app/README.md)
+[Docker_Deployment](/Audieyes/app/README.md)

 ### API Input Using Swagger UI